The Best Electric Sanders: Smooth and Finish Surfaces

 Q. What's the difference between an orbital sander and a palm sander?

-A palm sander is just an electric sander you can use in a single hand.
+A palm sander is just an electric sander you can use with a single hand.
 Keep in mind that most sanders use an orbital motion regardless of the size.

-To recap, the DeWalt 1/4 Sheet Palm Grip Sander takes our top pick, and the WEN 6313 Electric 1/3 Sheet Sander is our pick for Best Value.
-But, that does not mean they’re the right type of sander for your next project.
+To recap, the Bauer Random Orbital Palm Sander takes our top spot, and the WEN 6313 Electric 1/3 Sheet Sander is our pick for Best Value.
+Maybe one of them is the right type of sander for your next project.